Adidata1212/InstaClone/README.md

 - Can you help me find the users whose name starts with c and ends with any number and have posted the photos as well as liked the photos?

--Demonstrate the top 30 usernames to the company who have posted photos in the range of 3 to 5.
+- Demonstrate the top 30 usernames to the company who have posted photos in the range of 3 to 5.